Robinson Terrace

 Long-term Care Quality

-This facility's next most favorable score is long-term care, but even there it received a grade of just D in that area.
-This turns out to be a relatively poor grade.
-For prospective residents seeking a permanent place to live rather than rehabilitation, long-term care grades are very important.
-In addition to assessing the amount of care provided by nurses and other staff, we looked at the percentage of residents vaccinated for pneumonia.
-Fortunately, this facility gave the vaccine to 95.16908 percent of its patients, which is an above average statistic.
-Surprisingly, this nursing home was able to limit hospitalizations.
-With just 0.98 hospitalizations per one thousand long-term resident days, this nursing home had less hospitalizations than the majority of nursing homes.
-Sadly, a few of its other scores in this category weren't as favorable as these.
+This nursing home's next most favorable score was long-term care, but it still earned just a D in that area.
+This still happens to be a well below average score.
+For patients in need of a permanent residence as opposed to skilled nursing, long-term care is an important category.
+In addition to looking at the amount of care provided by nurses and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 99.002495 percent of its residents, which is better than the average nursing home.
+Surprisingly, this nursing home was able to keep its patients out of the hospital.
+It had only 0.01 hospitalizations per 1,000 long-term resident days.
+Sadly, a few of its other scores in this category were not as favorable as these.

 Short-term Care Quality